mpv-player/mpv/DOCS/man/en/af.rst

         48000 for example.

     ``<channels>``
         Force mixing to a specific channel layout.
-See ``--channels`` option for possible values.
+See ``--audio-channels`` option for possible values.

     ``<out-format>``